fans3210/playwallet/README.md

     Add rate limiting or throttling on endpoints like transfer or recharge to mitigate abuse or unintentional repeated calls.

-- **Mircoservice architecture for logic boundary and isocation, scalability considerations
+- **Mircoservice architecture for logic boundary and isocation, scalability considerations:**

     Due to time constraint, there is no microservice architectures, especially notification service for notifying the user about transfer status